cuiyongbo/hello-world/my_wiki/computer_glossary/os_problem/windows_problems_note.rst

    Solution::

-      This work even in Release
+      This works even in Release

 #.
 VS Error C2220